sanger-pathogens/pathogen-informatics-training/README.md

     jupyter notebook pathogen-informatics-training/Notebooks/index.ipynb

-Select a course and follow the instructions give in the notebook.
+Select a course and follow the instructions given in the notebook.

 ## License
 This is free software, licensed under [GPLv3](https://github.com/sanger-pathogens/pathogen-informatics-training/blob/master/LICENSE).